KajalChellappan/KajalChellappan/README.md

 ## 🙋‍♀️ About Me

 Hi!
-I'm Kajal - a motivated and results-driven software engineer with over 6 years of experience in Java development and full-stack software engineering.
-I've worked across dynamic teams, from innovative robotics backends at Wandelbots GmbH to enterprise authentication systems at H&R Block.

-Recently completed Master’s in Applied Computer Science at TH Deggendorf, I specialize in building robust microservices, optimizing backend architectures, and delivering scalable digital solutions.
-I’m also exploring machine learning techniques like Graph Neural Networks (GNNs) through academic research at Rohde & Schwarz GmbH & Co.
-KG.
+I'm Kajal - a motivated software developer with 6+ years of experience in backend development, software design, and integration.
+Expertise in Core Java, Spring , Spring-Boot, Spring MVC, Spring webflow, Quarkus, Microservices, and web technologies.
+Proficient in manual and Unit testing with Junit and Mockito, and experienced with Agile (Scrum and Kanban) and Waterfall methodologies.
+Master graduate seeking full time opportunities.
+Recognized for rapid learning, strong analytical thinking, and delivering innovative, effective solutions.
+Strong ability to mentor teams and collaborate effectively in diverse environments.
+Academically gained Theoritical and practical knowledge of embedded systems, Various programming languages and Application design .

 ---